blandflakes/advent-2020/notes.md

 One could naively try to run this, but I'm guessing that would be too slow or they wouldn't have gone that route with the challenge?

 Oh... nope it just takes a few seconds.
 I wonder if *only* storing the last two instead of growing the lists makes anything faster.
 I'm not sure I care enough :)

+# Day 16

+## Part 1

+This seems fairly straightforward.
+I'll parse these into separate components, but I think I just need to find any number in "nearby tickets" which is not in any of the ranges.

+## Part 2

+Process of elimination, but how does that actually get encoded?

+We can iterate over every ticket, and each value.
+For each of those values, we're trying to identify which field it is, which actually means eliminating from contention fields which are violated.
+We want to end up with what?
+Either an Array[FieldName] or Map[String, Position].

+Refactored the restrictions component to be a Map[String, Restriction] for ease of lookup.

+Hm.
+I did a quick and dirty "sum up indexes and then reduce them" situation, but I think it's the case that there isn't guaranteed to be one answer per field?
+Or rather, there is, but it's not deducible from violations alone.
+I think there may need to be some backtracking or something when selecting these things.

+Ok, fine, so I have to have the candidates and solve, I guess.
+Wow, this is actually way more complicated.
+I've done backtracking before, I just... don't want to.
+Can I do walksat?

+Blech.
+Ok, what do I need?
+I can get a list of potential fields (strings) for each position.
+Then I can write a solver that picks one by one, and when it reaches an invalid state, backtracks, until we find a full solution.

+Ok, refactored that.
+Can I do this without backtracking?
+It may be that while you don't wind up with one candidate per slot, you end up with one slot that has one candidate, and can deduce from there.

+Quick check reveals that this... also is not the case.
+Ok, so we need to support checking multiple options.
+Can we just create a bunch of combinations and filter out the invalid ones?

+Ug.
+20 is too large to generate all permutations.
+FINE.
+I'll do the backtracking.

+Spent less time writing that than I spent avoiding it.
+Oh well, I would have felt clever had I succeeded.